xregistry/spec/schema/spec.md

 version of the schema.
 If a new version introduces a breaking change, it MUST be registered as a new schema with a new name.

+When semantic versioning is used in a solution, it is RECOMMENDED to include a major version identifier in the schema `id`, like `"com.example.event.v1"` or `"com.example.event.2024-02"`, so that incompatible, but historically related schemas can be more easily identified by users and developers.
+The schema version identifier then functions as the semantic minor version identifier.

 When you retrieve a schema without qualifying the version, you will get the latest version of the schema, see [retrieving a resource](../core/spec.md#retrieving-a-resource).
 The latest version is the